munichpavel/fake-data-for-learning/README.md

 ## Related packages

 This package exists because I became tired of googling for existing implementations of how I wanted to generate fake data.
-In the development process, I have however found other packages that with the same core functionality (plus many other features), such as
+In the development process, however, I found other packages that with the same core functionality (plus many other features), such as

 * [Pranab Ghosh](https://github.com/pranab)'s [avenir](https://github.com/pranab/avenir)
 * The [pgmpy](http://pgmpy.org/index.html) class [```BayesianModelSampling```](http://pgmpy.org/sampling.html#bayesian-model-samplers)